-We write "a was pinged by b" as shorthand for $\langle a, b \rangle$, and "b tried to ping a" for $\langle b, a, a \rangle$.
-These examples are well-typed, with types which we define later in this section.
+We write "a was pinged by b" as shorthand for $\langle a, b \rangle$ , and "b tried to ping a" for $\langle b, a, a \rangle$ .
+(Our subsequent work [GJ01a] differentiates event labels via tag primitives rather than via ad hoc encodings.)
+These examples are well-typed, with types (such as Hostname and Query) which we define later in this section.